caslash/vibe-coded-minesweeper/README.md

 ## Building and Running

 Use the provided `buildandrun.sh` script to build and run the app on the iPhone 16 Pro Max simulator:
+Edit the project directory path to match your setup.

 ```bash
 ./buildandrun.sh